alain-andre/ar-template/readme.md

  - app/controllers/api/v1
   - controller.rb (Grape::API controller managing the CRUD).

+And add the link to the menu bar.

 ### Scaffolding
 Generate model, views and controller for the given arguments.